- Matched Betting Quick Start Guide (1) – Bonus SR & SNR (Free Bet): Introduction

 Generally speaking, you can secure at least 70% return from SNR and over 90% from SR with 100% risk-free.
 Because you’re using free money viz. a portion of the free money offsets any potential losses and betting exchange commission.

 As long as you live in the countries where the exchange such as Betfair Betfair operates, you can make a decent profit from this strategy.
-Simply, my intention of picking Costa Rica bookie here is emphasizing global opportunity of the matched betting.
+Simply, my intention of picking Costa Rica bookie here is to emphasize the global opportunity of the matched betting.

 Bookmaker.eu Bonus Offer & Note

-In the Bookmaker.eu, you receive a maximum $500 free money to bet after you deposit.
-Unfortunately, you can’t withdraw $500 bonus before making certain betting called rollover (or turnover) requirement.
+In the Bookmaker.eu, you receive a maximum of $500 free money to bet after you deposit.
+Unfortunately, you can’t withdraw a $500 bonus before making certain betting called rollover (or turnover) requirement.

 (See (2) & (3) guide for the comprehensive Instruction of the whole process,)